Jacobo Zabludovsky: Career

+In popular culture

-He is the subject of Molotov's song Que No Te Haga Bobo Jacobo (Don't let Jacobo make a fool out of you), where he is accused of receiving bribes from Carlos Salinas and negotiating the news with the government.
-In a 2013 interview, Zabludovsky said about the song: "I have never heard it, I don't know if it's offensive, but if it was, they have the right to express what they think.".
+Zabludovsky is the subject of Molotov's song "Que No Te Haga Bobo Jacobo" (Don't let Jacobo make a fool out of you), where he is accused of receiving bribes from Carlos Salinas and negotiating the news with the government.
+In a 2013 interview, Zabludovsky said about the song: "I have never heard it, I don't know if it's offensive, but if it was, they have the right to express what they think".

+Zabludovsky is portrayed by the Venezuelan actor Albi De Abreu in Women in Blue (Las Azules), the Apple TV+ crime drama set in Mexico City in 1971, in a recurring role across the first season.

 Death

 Zabludovsky died of a stroke caused by dehydration at the age of 87 in Mexico City on the morning of July 2, 2015.
 He was buried at Mexico City's Israelite (Jewish) Cemetery that afternoon.
 He was survived by his wife Sara and three children.